 We all learned from The Wire that you serve two days in a prison sentence: the day you go in and the day you get out.
 What happens in between doesn’t matter.
 It’s a fitting metaphor for Vince Vaughn since only two films in his filmography are worth your time: the film that got him in (Swingers) and the film that got him out (Brawl in Cell Block 99).

 So where is the buzz about this?
 If John Wick has such a devout following, then I call upon and summon his internet followers to watch this.
-Vaughn makes Keanu resemble that pussy film by Key and Peele by taking on an every man persona of a tow truck driver named Bradley (don’t call him Brad- seriously) that falls on hard times.
-He tells his wife (Dexter’s Jennifer Carpenter) that he’s sick of picking the wrong side once he’s laid off.
-After talking to Gil, he’s set up as a driver to transport all manners of drugs.
+Vaughn makes Keanu resemble that pussy film by Key and Peele by taking on the every man persona of a tow truck driver named Bradley (don’t call him Brad- seriously) that falls on hard times.
+He tells his wife (Dexter‘s Jennifer Carpenter) that he’s sick of picking the wrong side once he’s laid off.
+After talking to his new boss, Gil, he’s set up as a driver to transport all manners of drugs.
 The money let’s Bradley buy a new car and home.
 Everything is perfect until Gil tries to establish a new partnership to create lines in to Mexico.
 That’s when things go wrong.